RagnarGrootKoerkamp/BAPCtools/readme.md

 - `bt pdf [-v] [--cp]`

 Use this command to compile the `problem.en.pdf` from the `statement/problem.en.tex` LaTeX statement.
-The generated `problem.en.pdf` is linked to the problem directory itself, if you want a persistend version of the pdf use `--cp`.
+The generated `problem.en.pdf` is linked to the problem directory itself, if you want a persistent version of the pdf use `--cp`.

 This can also be used to create the contest pdf by running it from the contest directory.